in the top level folder Human-Connection/$ cp cypress.env.template.json cypress.env.json

 If you are like me, you might want to see some visual output.
 The interactive cypress environment also helps at debugging your tests, you can even time travel between individual steps and see the exact state of the app.

-To use this feature, you will still run the
+To use this feature, instead of

 $ yarn cypress:open